Azure/azure-sdk-for-java/sdk/boms/azure-sdk-bom/README.md

 The `azure-sdk-bom` has additional release requirements not found in other Azure SDKs.
 For the `azure-sdk-bom` to be considered as a release candidate all managed Azure SDK libraries contained within in it must have strong alignment on the Core SDK libraries.
-For example, all libraries must be using the same version of `azure-core` or to be a viable release candidate.
+For example, all libraries must be using the same version of `azure-core` to be a viable release candidate.

 #### Included library requirements

-Only GA'd Azure SDKs are permitted to be managed dependencies in the `azure-sdk-bom`.
+Only GA'd Azure SDKs in the `com.azure` group are permitted to be managed dependencies in the `azure-sdk-bom`.
 SDKs that have yet to be GA'd won't be considered at this time as the `azure-sdk-bom` is meant to act as a production ready dependency management system for applications built using Azure SDKs.